code4lib/code-of-conduct/procedures.md

-# Enforcing the CodeOfConduct4Lib
+# Procedures for handling violations of CodeOfConduct4Lib

-A code of conduct matters as a statement of signal of values.
+A code of conduct matters as a statement of values.
 Ultimately, however, it is only as good as its enforcement procedures.
-In the event that an incident arises, we need a roadmap for handling it; implicitly expecting our volunteers to invent procedure during a crisis is unfair to them and likely to worsen matters for all concerned.
+This procedure documents actions to be taken by code4lib conference staff and volunteers in the event of a violation of the [Code of Conduct](code_of_conduct.md)

 ## Before the conference